Bloomsy-Plants-Store/Bloomsy-Plants-Store/README.md

 - **Mobile Responsiveness**<br>
   The website is designed to be responsive across various devices, including smartphones and tablets.
 It offers a seamless browsing and shopping experience, allowing customers to shop for plants on the go.

+- **Chatbot Assistance for Plant Selection**<br>
+Our website has a chatbot feature that helps users find plants that match their personality and preferences.
+Using advanced algorithms and a large plant database, the chatbot offers personalized recommendations based on factors like lighting, maintenance, and aesthetics.
+Whether you're new to plants or an experienced gardener, our chatbot guides you in finding the perfect plants for your space and lifestyle.

+- **Order Tracking for Seamless Shopping Experience**<br>
+Our website provides order tracking for customers, allowing them to stay informed about their purchase.
+From confirmation to shipping and delivery, customers can easily monitor the progress of their orders.
+Real-time updates and notifications ensure transparency and a hassle-free shopping experience.

 ## **DEMO**

 We Hope That You are enjoying Watching Our Demo Video [🎥](https://www.youtube.com/watch?v=-8E6sfRQGCw)